 to meet you.

-The Beaver County Partnership for Community and Economic Growth’s Board of Directors provides governance, oversight and guidance to the organization.
+The Beaver County Partnership’s Board of Directors provides governance, oversight and guidance to the organization.
 Together, with input from its numerous stakeholders, the board strives to facilitate county-wide initiatives that foster innovation economic development and community building.

 Charles “Skip” Homan

 Skip served as CEO and Director of Michael Baker International from 1994 to 1999.
 He retired in 2010 as President of PBS&J (Atkins North America) and was director and Board Chair of Larson Design Group until 2018.
 Skip is a Trustee at Robert Morris University, having served in that position since 1994.
 Skip resides in Brighton Township with his wife, Nancy.